-- 2.2 It is intended to use the remainder of the Fund's balance during 2012, therefore the strategy for the Fund is to hold monies in cash and cash equivalents. - 2.3 The cash holdings in this Fund are subject to the same restrictions placed on the cash in the Consolidated Fund (please see section 3).
+- 2.2 It is intended to use the remainder of the Funds balance in the short term, therefore the strategy for the fund is to hold monies in cash and cash equivalents. - 2.3 The cash holdings in this Fund are subject to the same restrictions placed on the cash in the Consolidated Fund (please see section 3).

-3. Investment Structure - States of Jersey - Common Investment Fund
+3 Investment Structure - States of Jersey - Common Investment Fund